Weighting: applying a value judgment to LCA results

 This is the third in a series of articles where PRé’s own consultants explain a step in the LCIA process.
-Ellen Brilhuis-Meijer is an experienced technical consultant at PRé.
+Ellen Meijer is an experienced technical consultant at PRé.
 She helps companies understand their effect on the environment and make better decisions.
 This article explains weighting, the fourth step in LCIA, and the controversies in the field.

 - Related: The basics of the LCA methodology

 Weighting is useful for several reasons.
 First, it presents LCA results as a single score, which allows you to easily compare the environmental impact of different products or scenarios.
-This facilitates decision making, since it is immediately clear whether a product’s impact is higher than, lower than or similar to the alternatives.
+This facilitates decision-making since it is immediately clear whether a product’s impact is higher than, lower than, or similar to the alternatives.
 Second, weighting can be very helpful for communication purposes.
 It is much easier to explain a single score for environmental impact than it is to explain 3 to 18 different scores per product or scenario.

-Figures 1 and 2 illustrate the difference between normalised and weighted results.
+Figures 1 and 2 illustrate the difference between normalized and weighted results.
 In figure 1, products A and B have both been assessed for three impact categories, in each of their three life cycle stages.
-From the graphs, it is obvious that there are significant differences between the two products in each life cycle stage and each impact category, but at a glance it is impossible to tell which product has the most impact overall.
-If nothing else, that judgement depends on which of the three impact categories is considered most important.
+From the graphs, it is obvious that there are significant differences between the two products in each life cycle stage and each impact category, but at a glance, it is impossible to tell which product has the most impact overall.
+If nothing else, that judgment depends on which of the three impact categories is considered most important.
 In figure 2, on the other hand, products A and B can be compared directly.
 It is immediately obvious that product A has a larger environmental impact overall, and how much impact each product has in each life cycle stage.

 Figure 1: Normalized results, showing results for multiple impact categories for product A and product B